pg-alex/sap/README.md

-This is just a P&G SAPLOGON Picklist Backups
+This is just a P&G SAPLOGON Picklist backup files